martakortslaur/Jeti-tracker/README.md

 * Developer tool for correcting the errors that have appeared.
 Using also print statement in the code to see the desired messages print on the terminal.

+* All HTML and CSS code used on the site has been tested using The W3 CSS Validation Service and The W3 Markup Validation Service.
+The W3C shows that we conform to the standards of HTML and CSS.

+* Site was viewed and tested in Google Chrome, Mozilla Firefox and Internet Explorer.

 #### Acknowledgements

+I received inspiration for this project from [here] (https://unicorn-attractor-milestone-4.herokuapp.com/), especially the idea for this project.
+Some less time consuming yet the websites purpose-fulfilling solutions I received visiting this [website]
+(https://unicorn-bug-tracker.herokuapp.com/) and this [website] (https://unicorn-attractor-project.herokuapp.com/).
+Picture
+for the background I got [here] (https://pixabay.com/photos/snowy-mountains-cloudy-snow-1149692/).
+Specially the contrasting sections and the invitation sentence to ask people to write about their projects to me.
+Also, I wanted to have some features similar to the portfolio of Haley Schafer.
+For example the navbar and rounded icons.
 I am grateful for the help I received from the tutor support especially Xavier's stand up sessions, screenshares with Anna and good advice I received from my mentor Moosa Hassan.